daiquocnguyen/daiquocnguyen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am interested in deep learning applications to natural language processing, knowledge graph embeddings, and graph neural networks.
+I am a researcher at Oracle Corporation Australia.
+My research interest includes deep learning, graph neural networks, and domain applications such as natural language processing (NLP) and cybersecurity.
 I received my PhD from the <a href="https://www.monash.edu/it/dsai">Department of Data Science and AI</a> at <a href="https://www.monash.edu/">Monash University</a>, Australia, in May 2021.
 Before that, I obtained my MSc from <a href="https://www.uni-saarland.de/en/home.html">Saarland University</a>, Germany, and my BSc from <a href="https://e.uet.vnu.edu.vn">VNU University of Engineering and Technology</a>, Vietnam.

 News
 ======